 My delivery was on the 100 block of Green St. at the corner of Icehouse Alley, just one block away from the Green St. laboratory where Philo Farnsworth perfected the electronic television.

-My next delivery was in one of the Embarcadero Center towers.
-This delivery entails being directed by teamsters into the underground parking garage of a 30-something story skyscraper.
+My next stop was in one of the Embarcadero Center towers.
+This delivery entails being directed by teamsters into the underground parking garage of a 30-something story skyscraper that looks like the spot where Jack Ruby shot Lee Harvey Oswald.
 There are no pleases and thank yous here, just a lot of move-its and c’mon- alreadys.
 With the specter of domestic terrorism and a bunch of people driving box trucks underneath skyscrapers, everyone’s on his best behavior here.
 This was no place to stop and take a photo.

 For the last part of the day, I had nine stops along the first six blocks of California Street.
 On a street like California, with cable cars, taxis, lunch crowds, and tourists, it made more sense to just park the truck in one place and use the hand cart to make the deliveries.